INTERNATIONAL EXCHANGE STUDENT

 Congratulations on your arrival to the Netherlands!
 Public transport is arranged impeccably in the Netherlands, and thus it will be very easy for you to get from any airport to your desired destination.
 If you'd rather not take public transport, there are other options for getting yourself to where you need to be.
 We've outlined several options below to help you best get yourself to your new home in your new city as soon as possible.

 Most likely, you will have booked your flight to an airport in the Netherlands.
 As an international exchange student, this is probably where we would find you upon arrival!
-When you arrive at the airport, you can simply take a train to the central station of your destination.
+When you arrive at the airport, you can simply take a train to the central station of your destination, your new residence — perhaps the home of a host family!
 In most cases, you can take a direct train from the airport to almost any other city or town.
 You can use the NS.nl website to find out what trains you need to take.
 Additionally, you can use 9292 to plan your journey from door to door.
 You can also download the 9292 app from Google Play or the App Store!

 In the airport, you can buy train tickets.
 The price generally depends on where you want to go or what train you want to take.
 From there, simply board your train!
 When you arrive at your destination, usually a central station, you can get trams, a metro, or a bus to your campus.
 You can use 9292 to input your address and the app will tell you exactly which public transportation you need to take.
 You can even use an Uber!